 This post may contain affiliate links for which we get a small portion to help support this blog.

 © GATHER FOR BREAD.
 All images & content are copyright protected.
 Please follow my Sharing Policy if you would like to use or share any part of this post.

 Rosemary No Knead Skillet Bread

 - 1 package active dry yeast 2 1/4 teaspoons yeast

 - 2 tablespoons chopped fresh rosemary

-- 2 springs of fresh rosemary, chopped, for topping
+- 2 sprigs of fresh rosemary chopped, for topping

 - In a large bowl combine yeast and water.
 Add one cup of flour, salt, rosemary and Italian seasoning.
 Stir with a wooden spoon.
 Continue to add flour one cup at a time stirring as you add.
 Stir until there are no dry flour spots.

 - Cover with a loose lid or plastic wrap.
 Let rest for 1 hour.